Albanofg/Albanofg/README.md

 - 👋 Hi, I’m @Albanofg
 - 👀 I’m interested in web and app development working on my skills on HTML, CSS, JavaScript, ReactJS & React Native
+- 🕵🏻 Also completed a course on Cybersecurity and I'm loving it
-- 🌱 currently learning some backend & cybersecurity
+- 🌱 Currently learning some backend skills in Python and NodeJS
-- 💞️ looking to collaborate on everything, actually, if it helps to grow and learn, It's welcome
+- 💞️ Looking to collaborate on everything, actually, if it helps to grow and learn, It's welcome
-- 📫 How to reach me? gonzalezalbanof@gmail.com or https://www.linkedin.com/in/albano-gonzalez-8a3492226/
+- 📫 How to reach me? albanofgonzalez@gmail.com or https://www.linkedin.com/in/albano-gonzalez-8a3492226/
+- 👌🏻 Fully bilingual can write and speak english & spanish fluently